Jung-Koch-Quentell Wall Charts: Biographies of the creators

 Heinrich Jung (19 June 1856, Wöllstein – 3 November 1939, Darmstadt) became a teacher at the Stadtknabenschule Darmstadt (boys' school) in 1878.
 He was a founding member of the association for natural sciences in Darmstadt (Naturwissenschaftlicher Verein zu Darmstadt), which was co-found by Gottlieb von Koch on 21 August 1880.
 He taught at the Mädchenmittelschule (girls' secondary school, as of 2025: Goetheschule) in Darmstadt from 26 June 1886 until he retired on 1 February 1924.
 He married Katharina Maria Louise Noack on 20 October 1886 and they had three children - Heinz Jung, Gustav Jung and Thilde Jung.

 Gottlieb von Koch (1849 – 1914) was an artist as well as a biologist and had worked with Ernst Haeckel whose works likely influenced the idealization of the art work in the charts.
 He designed the zoological dioramas at the Darmstadt Museum.

 Friedrich Eduard Quentell (26 April 1847, Worms –20 March 1935, Homberg/Ohm) studied at the Gymnasium in Worms from 1866 and before going to Heidelberg, Bonn, and Gießen.
 In Heidelberg, he studied mathematics, chemistry and physics under Rummer, Robert Bunsen and Gustav Kirchhoff.
 In Gießen, he worked with botanist Hermann Hoffmann and attended lessons of Rudolf Leuckart, who created zoological wall charts between 1877 and 1892.

 In 1873, he transferred to Mainz and published a paper with Hermann Hoffmann "Die Diatomeen von Gießen" (the diatomes of Gießen).
 In 1874, he became teacher at the Realschule (secondary school) in his home town Worms.
 During this time, he was chairman of the Worms gymnastics teachers' association.

 In 1887 he became member of a commission to investigate suspected phylloxera infestations along the Rhine between Worms and Ingelheim.
 While in Worms (and later in Michelstadt), he also gave public lectures for wine growers on this topic.
 Supported by a recommendation of Gottlieb von Koch, Quentell could work at the Stazione Zoologica Anton Dohrn between 2 April 1889 and 3 June 1889.
 He was made headmaster of the Realschule (secondary school) Michelstadt in 1890, where he taught physics, chemistry, geography, and natural history.
 In 1893, he became headmaster of the teacher training college (Schullehrer-Seminar) in Friedberg, teaching pedagogics and about teaching aids.
 After his early retirement for health reasons in 1902, he remained active in several associations.
 Quentell was member of the alpine club section Gießen.
 On 12 May 1908, he became co-founder and board member of the non-profit society for light, air and sun baths in Giessen ("Gemeinnützige Gesellschaft für Licht= Luft= und Sonnenbäder zu Gießen").

-He was elected Bundesleiter (federal leader) of the Wandervogel, Deutscher Bund für Jugendwandern on 17 April 1908 and in 1910 he became a honorary Bundesleiter.
+He was elected Bundesleiter (federal leader) of the Wandervogel, Deutscher Bund für Jugendwandern on 17 April 1908 and in 1910 he became an honorary Bundesleiter.